KAIST-SE-Lab/PASTA/README.md

 # How to use PASTA skeleton
 1. Download the source code.
-2. Follow the "todo" signs and implement domain-specific codes.
+2. Follow the "todo" comments and implement domain-specific codes.
 Domain-general PASTA implementation codes (structure and adaptation process) are already given to you.
 3. Run your PASTA-based managing system to adapt your system.
 Refer the example "main" file.

 # Reference